Samples of Real Estate Documents You'll Need at Your Closing

 The HUD or also known as the HUD-1 provides an itemized listing of the charges to be paid at closing.
 Any item on the HUD form between lines 1100-1199 means that the item is an expense related to settlement services and title insurance.
 All EnTitle Insurance Company's title insurance premiums and fees for settlement services are guaranteed at the time your order is confirmed by one of our Closing Specialist.
 The totals at the bottom of the HUD-1 Statement determine the seller's net proceeds from the sale and the amount of the buyer's payment at closing.

 A Good Faith Estimate form, also referred to simply as the GFE, must be provided within three days of a consumer's application for a mortgage loan that details estimated fees and costs for your transaction.
-While this is a form that is provided prior to closing, it is important to have your GFE with you at the closing table.
+While the Good Faith Estimate form is provided prior to closing, it is important to have your GFE with you at the closing table.
 Having your GFE at the closing table will allow you to compare the fees you were quoted to the fees you were actually charged.

 A document that must be provided by your lender that contains information regarding the annual percentage rate, finance charges, amount financed, payment schedule, total of your mortgage payments, credit insurance, late fees, and any pre-payment fees.
 A preliminary copy of the Truth in Lending form must be provided within three days of your loan application and a final version must be provided at closing.